 They have never caught on as being a good companion dog because of the potential for aggression and their territorial tendencies.
 This would not be a good choice for a novice dog owner.

 Perhaps a breed in its infancy, the Cambodian Razorback is little known outside its home in Cambodia.
-There are other ridgeback dogs including the Rhodesian Ridgeback from Africa and the Thai Ridgeback, but this one’s back ridge is most pronounced.
+There are other ridgeback dogs around, including the Rhodesian Ridgeback from Africa and the Thai Ridgeback, but this one’s back ridge of hair is the most pronounced.